matthew-brett/eef-pre-pilot/when_where.rst

 The course is 12 hours total teaching time over three days.

-This is homework after the first and second days, each taking about an hour.
+There is homework after the first and second days, each taking about an hour.

 Please note the rooms below, we are in a different room for the second and third days.

+Also notice - we start 30 minutes earlier on the first day, and end one hour later on the last day.

 * Wednesday July 11th, 9.30am - 12, 2 - 4pm in `Arts Lecture Room 2
   <https://universityofbirmingham.service-now.com/eqpublic/rooms.do?room=dbfdf1974d8d6c008163baecd9deaab9>`_